* Former Democratic state senator in Illinois

-Born in Indianapolis in June 1939, Alice J. Palmer earned a bachelor’s degree from Indiana University in 1965, followed by a master’s degree from Roosevelt University and a Ph.D. from Northwestern University.
-At Northwestern, Palmer co-authored two books, tutored in the campus’s Black House, and ultimately served five years as associate dean and director of African American Student Affairs.
-Next, she worked as the national voter-education director for a citizen-action group before becoming the founding director of the Metro YMCA Youth and Government Program in 1986.
-Palmer also served a stint as executive director of Chicago Cities in Schools.
+Born in Indianapolis in June 1939, Alice J. Palmer earned a bachelor’s degree from Indiana University in 1965.
+She thereafter took at teaching job in Indianapolis before joining the faculty of Crane Junior College, later renamed Malcolm X College in Chicago.
+Palmer then earned a Master’s degree from the University of Illinois at Chicago, and a Ph.D. from Northwestern University.
+At Northwestern, she co-authored two books, tutored in the campus’s Black House, and eventually served five years as associate dean and director of African American Student Affairs.

 By the end of the 1970s, Palmer’s affinity for socialism was becoming apparent.
-In 1980, the Maurice Bishop-led government of Grenada invited Palmer to attend celebrations commemorating the first anniversary of that Caribbean nation’s Cuban/Soviet-backed revolution.
+In 1980, the government of Grenada’s Marxist-Leninist Prime Minister Maurice Bishop invited Palmer and her husband, “Buzz,” to attend celebrations commemorating the first anniversary of that Caribbean nation’s Cuban/Soviet-backed revolution.

 In the mid-1990s, state senator Palmer attended a number of political meetings at the Chicago-area home of her friends and ideological allies, former Weather Underground terrorists Bill Ayers and his wife Bernardine Dohrn.
 At those gatherings, Palmer developed a friendly relationship with another attendee, a young aspiring politician named Barack Obama.

 As late as 1994, Palmer was known to be working closely with members of the Committees of Correspondence, a CPUSA splinter group.

 In 1995-96, Palmer was a member of Illinois Public Action’s board of directors.